fhoedemakers/pico-infonesPlus/README.md

 A NES (Nintendo Entertainment System) emulator for RP2040 based microcontrollers with SD card and menu support.
 Uses HDMI for display.

-Supports two controllers two player games.
+Supports two controllers for two player games.
 [See "about two player mode" below for specifics and limitations](#about-two-player-mode)

 The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry Pi Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.